macleanl3vin/Introduction/README.md

 # Introduction
-Who I am: @macleanl#vin
+# Hey there, I'm MacLean Levin!

+Sophomore at College of Charleston, Majoring in Computer Science.

-Currently Fococused on:
+Currently Focused on:
-- Finishing my associates degree in computer science at Bates Techinical College (graduating in December 2022).
+- Finishing my bachelors degree in computer science
+- Writing my own Apps which you can find in my repository.
+- Learning from my peers and becoming the best developer I can be.
+- Gaining experience with full-stack development

 Whats Next:
-- Getting a 12 month long internship at a software company, working hand and hang with a software dev team.
-Testing the skills i've learned, whilst also learning new tools and skills to help me in the future.

-What I'm interested in acomplishing:
-- Becoming a fullstack developer